ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 ## `ibmcloud dl connect-gateway-create`
 {: #create-connect-gateway}

-Create a connect gateway.
+Create a Connect gateway.

 The `BGP_BASE_CIDR` option is deprecated.
-Remove this option as it will ignored.
-See `BGP_CER_CIDR` and `BGP_IBM_CIDR` to create a gateway using either automatic or explicit IP assignment.
+Remove this option as it is ignored.
+See `BGP_CER_CIDR` and `BGP_IBM_CIDR` to create a gateway by using either automatic or explicit IP assignment.
 {: deprecated}

 ```sh